tavasyaa/personalwebsite/README.md

 ### Made with Sass and Materialize

 #### To do:
-Get rid of all extra SCSS, CSS files
+Get rid of all extra SCSS, CSS files/Gitignore
 The navbar is way too fat
-Navbar on mobile!
+Navbar on mobile! + make elements active
 Close the margins a bit on the sides
-Hover effects
+More UI things?  :)